chengzhanhong/chengzhanhong.github.io/_posts/2025-05-02-pytorch-mnl.md

 ### Robust standard errors
-The above standard errors estimation is based on the assumption that the model is correctly specified and the errors are homoscedastic (constant variance).
+The above standard error estimation is based on the assumption that the model is correctly specified and the errors are homoscedastic (constant variance).
 [PyLogit](https://github.com/timothyb0912/pylogit) and [Choice-Learn v1.1.0](https://github.com/artefactory/choice-learn) are based on this implementation.
 In practice, it is better to use **robust standard errors** to account for potential heteroscedasticity and model misspecification, as supported by [Biogeme](https://biogeme.epfl.ch/) and [Apollo](https://www.apollochoicemodelling.com/).

-The robust standard errors are computed use heteroscedasticity consistent (HC) covariances:
+The robust standard errors are computed using heteroscedasticity consistent (HC) covariances:

 $$
 \text{Cov}(\hat{\beta}) = H^{-1} B H^{-1},